-So if I was going to learn more about the Prophet, how would I do it?
+So how would I learn more about the Prophet?
 Naturally, I thought I should get a book about him.
 Over the years, I had heard of a particular book called “Teachings of the Prophet Joseph Smith.”
-The book is a compilation of Joseph Smith’s prophecies, thoughts, and insights that his grand nephew put together.
+The book is a compilation of Joseph Smith’s prophecies, teachings, and insights that his grand nephew put together.
 I bought the book and began reading.

 Quick sketch on Joseph Smith

-In subsequent years, God chose Joseph Smith to be the person through which His gospel would be restored to the Earth.
-The restoration of the Gospel included the legitimate authority to act in God’s name, referred to as the Priesthood, a new book of scripture, known as the Book of Mormon, and other divine laws necessary to operate God’s kingdom on the Earth.
+In subsequent years, God chose Joseph to restore His church to the Earth.
+The Restoration of the Gospel included the legitimate authority to act in God’s name, referred to as the Priesthood, a new book of scripture, known as the Book of Mormon, and other divine laws necessary to operate God’s kingdom on the Earth.

 Some takeaways from the book

-As I read this book, one of the things that occurred to me was how very much “in over his head” Joseph was in restoring Christ’s gospel.
-Joseph was quite young, and unlearned, when he was called to put into motion the necessary things to restore Christ’s church.
-Due to the utter magnitude of his calling, to have any degree of effectiveness, he had no choice but to constantly seek God’s will while, at the same time, developing his own judgement – no simple task.
-And while he had a few individuals in his life who he could call close friends, I can’t help but wonder how alone he must have felt sometimes – no one could really relate to him and his mission.
+As I read this book, one of the things that occurred to me was how much “in over his head” Joseph was in restoring Christ’s gospel.
+Joseph was quite young, and unlearned, when he was called to restore Christ’s church.
+Due to the magnitude of his calling, to have any degree of effectiveness, he had no choice but to constantly seek God’s will while, at the same time, developing his own judgement.
+And while he had a few individuals in his life who he could call close friends, I can’t help but wonder how alone he must have felt – no one could really relate to him and his mission.

-Joseph’s life was in a constant state of flux – sometimes violently so.
-From keeping himself worthy to receive God’s revelations to leading a fledgling church to trying to cope with corrupt government officials and mobs to being in a constant state of worry for his own life, the roller coaster never stopped.
-In the book, he laments how difficult it was for him to find peace.2 He aptly points out how many prophets before his time were either killed or forced to flee hostile environments.
+Joseph’s life was in a constant state of flux – sometimes to a violent degree.
+From keeping himself worthy to receive God’s revelations to leading a fledgling church to coping with corrupt government officials, the roller coaster never stopped.
+In the book, he laments how difficult it was for him to find peace.2 He points out that many prophets before his time were either killed or forced to flee hostile environments.
 He would continue receiving fierce persecution until finally being murdered at the age of 38.

 A normal person just like everyone else

 One morning, when I was nearly done reading the book, a thought came to mind.
 It occurred to me that Joseph was really a normal person like all of us.
 He had his problems and insecurities like everyone else.
 He was fighting through life trying to figure things out.
 And just like every follower of Christ before him, he had to experience trials to draw closer to God.
-The point I’m trying to make is that God uses normal, sometimes unlearned people to accomplish his purposes.
-God appears to prefer this method.
+The point I’m making is that God uses normal people to accomplish his purposes.
+Apparently, God prefers this method.
 Nearly two thousand years earlier, the Apostle Paul wrote to the Corinthians, “God hath chosen the weak things of the world to confound the things which are mighty.”
 3

-After I realized that Joseph Smith was a regular individual trying his best to magnify God’s will, it gave me more hope in my own journey.
-I’m certainly a regular person and could use God’s hand in my everyday life.
+When I realized that Joseph was a regular individual trying his best to magnify God’s will, it gave me hope in my own journey.
+I’m certainly a regular person and could use God’s hand in my life.
 I like to think that if God was willing to do that for a humble farm boy in 1820 then he can certainly do that for me or anyone else that seeks after Him.